dilipkm007/Algortihms-DSAD/README.md

     1. Bubble sort: a.
 Using Nested for loops b.
 We optimized nested for loops using a variable
     2. Selection Sort: Using Nested for loops
     3. Insertion Sort: Using Nested for and while loops
+2. Decrease And Conquer Approch: Finding the solution to given problem via its one sub-problem solution.
+Mostly use recursive algorithms until the problem become small enough to solve.
+    1. Euclid Algorithm to finding GCD